Ezku/equanimous-tribble/content/3-empirical-study/3-data-collection.md

 Audio recordings were transferred from the recording device, an *iPhone 5S*, as *mp4* files, and played back using *VLC Player*.
 An initial analysis and structuring of the material was carried out for each daily by first reviewing the associated notes as a clue on possible interesting events, features, or background information useful for understanding the proceedings and then playing back the audio in a linear fashion.
 Notes of the audio were made in text format, logging timestamps of discussion topics and interactions that were found to be of interest.
 This *segment analysis* yielded an outline of dailies that is further delineated in section \ref{daily-structure}.
 Complete tables of the daily segments can be found in appendix section \ref{daily-segment-lengths}.

+**note on finnish to english translation**

 Capturing the kanban boards' structure as screenshots yielded material of two different kinds.
 The web software Asana described in \ref{daily-tools} presents what the researcher understood as kanban boards as a linear list.
 The contents of this list were extracted and are presented as indexes in appendix section \ref{kanban-board-lists}.
 The individual kanban boards' structure, expressed likewise as a linear list of labels or 'states', was extracted in a similar fashion and presented fully in appendix section \ref{kanban-board-structure}.

 ## Overview of collected data

 The 20 dailies recorded altogether consist of a total of 11 hours, 59 minutes and 12 seconds of audio.
 According to the segment analysis the recordings could be trimmed to a total effective duration of 11 hours, 33 minutes and 21 seconds constituting the entirety of what was considered as the daily activities.
 The average effective duration of a daily was 34 minutes and 40 seconds.
-Readily it can be observed that these dailies were not conformant to the Scrum-espoused ideal of a maximum of *15 minutes* per daily.
 Complete tables of duration data can be found in appendix section \ref{daily-durations}.

+\csvautolongtable[
+  table head={
+    \caption{Total durations of identified segments, their average length and counts of their occurrences in the material.}\label{tab:total-segment-lengths}\\\hline
+    \csvlinetotablerow\\\hline
+    \endfirsthead\hline
+    \csvlinetotablerow\\\hline
+    \endhead\hline
+    \endfoot
+  },
+  respect all
+]{data/processed/total-segment-lengths.csv}